glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 ## Building an OBJ (3D mesh) of the scene
 Now that we have the scene extracted, you can close Hitman if you want.

-Click the `Build obj from NavKit Scene` button on the `Obj menu` of the right sidebar.
+Click the `Build obj from NavKit Scene` button (not the `Build obj from Navp` button) on the `Obj menu` of the right sidebar.

-This will take a minute or two, and when it's done, you will see a 3d representation of your custom mission comprised of the collision files for all the entities in the level.
+This may take a few minutes as well, and when it's done, you will see a 3d representation of your custom mission comprised of the collision files for all the entities in the level.
 These are lower fidelity models of the 3D models of the level geometry that are used to calculate collisions efficiently.

 ![navkit_obj_built.jpg](resources/navkit_obj_built.jpg)